-The adoption of the property tax sometimes referred to as "ad valorem" tax rate, can be confusing, and I will brief you on it below.
-During our discussions, I will refer to the tax rate for 2021; this is very confusing since we are setting the tax rate for our needs for fiscal year 2021-2022.
-The actual tax rate is levied for the calendar year 2021, but they are collected in the fiscal year 2021-2022.
-The tax rate is established based on the appraised taxable value of the properties as of January 1 of each year.
+Adopting the property tax, sometimes referred to as "ad valorem" tax rate, can be confusing, and I will brief you below on the procedure required.
+During our discussions, I will refer to the tax rate for 2022; this is very confusing since we are setting the tax rate for our needs for fiscal year 2022-2023.
+The actual tax rate is levied for 2022 and is based on the taxable value of the properties as of January 1, 2022, but the taxes generated from it are collected in the fiscal year 2022-2023.
+The City has two separate tax rates; when combined, establish the actual ad valorem tax rate, each of these rates will be discussed in more detail below.

-The City contracts with the Burnet Central Appraisal District for both appraisal and collection functions.
-The Chief Appraiser must certify the tax roll, which provides the taxable values within the City.
-The Chief Appraiser is charged with the calculation of all statutory rates.
+The City contracts with the Burnet Central Appraisal District for appraisal and collection functions.
+The Chief Appraiser is charged with calculating all statutory rates and must certify the tax roll, which provides the taxable values within the City.